mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/40.Deployment Steps/default.md

 1. Ensure that the HDM plug-in has been registered on vCenter and the HDM icon is visible on the home screen.
 2. Ensure that the on-premises deployment has successfully completed.
 3. Ensure that the vCenter cloud is reachable from the HDM appliance.
-If cloud vCD is on the WAN and the WAN is not reachable through the appliance’s default route, then a static entry must be added to the HDM appliance to reach the cloud vCD.
+If cloud VMware Cloud Director is on the WAN and the WAN is not reachable through the appliance’s default route, then a static entry must be added to the HDM appliance to reach the cloud VMware Cloud Director.
 This can be accomplished by following these steps:
     1. vim /etc/pio.routes and add the entry
 ```
         ens256|<cloud_subnet>|<gateway_to_access_cloud>